 Tenured and tenure-track faculty not supported by start-up funds or income from an endowed chair as well as faculty with Senior status will be provided with $2,500 each fiscal year (July 1 to June 30) to support their professional development.
 These funds will support legitimate professional expenses (faculty travel for research/creative activity; professional meetings; journal subscriptions; memberships in professional societies; and research materials such as books, software, supplies).
 The funds are not to be used to support items or activities otherwise supported by departmental or program budgets such as student research, computer purchases, or teaching materials.
 Please note that you should limit non-travel expenses to $750 if you plan to apply for ASID funding.
 PDA also cannot be used to purchase individual commercial memberships such as Amazon Prime or personal cell phone or internet services.

-Equipment purchased with ASID/PDA funds will become property of the College.
+Any equipment or other durable resources (including computers, furniture, lab/studio tools, books, etc.) purchased with ASID/PDA funds will become property of the College.
 Allowable expenses include an average maximum food allowance of $75 per day, airfare for coach rate only, (upgrades and travel insurance are generally not permitted), mileage reimbursed at current IRS rate (gas is only reimbursable if used in College or rental vehicle), and up to $50 per day for child care expenses.
-A completed and signed IRS Form W-9 must accompany reimbursement requests for invoices from an individual, landlord, or any unincorporated entity, such as childcare providers, Airbnb or similar lodging or independent service providers.
+A completed and signed IRS Form W-9 must accompany reimbursement requests for invoices from an individual, landlord, or any unincorporated entity, such as childcare providers, non-commercial lodging or independent service providers.
 A benefit of using a Whitman College JPMorgan credit card for these purchases is that the IRS reporting is taken care of by JPMorgan and you will not be required to obtain the W-9.

 Professional Development Funds not used during the current fiscal year may roll over to the next fiscal year if 1) no ASID funds (see below) have been received, and 2) the faculty member can justify how the funds will be used to augment only the next year's PDA funding.
 For example, a faculty member may request to roll over his or her remaining PDA funds from one year to the next year in order to fund a project that is expected to cost more than $2,500.
 Please note, however, that the maximum amount that can roll over in one year is $2,500.